-Finally, a public consultation process for the proposed Bunahinly-Kilgarvan PCAS scheme will be undertaken on completion of this NIS.
-This process will be in accordance with the updated European Union (Birds and Natural Habitats) (Amendment) Regulations 2021, once it was determined that an appropriate assessment was required, and the current report has had regard to any submission received, where applicable.
+Finally, a public consultation process for the proposed Bunahinly-Kilgarvan PCAS scheme has been undertaken for the Bunahinly-Kilgarvan Bog PCAS project.
+This process was completed in accordance with the updated European Union (Birds and Natural Habitats) (Amendment) Regulations 2021, once it was determined that an appropriate assessment was required, and the current report has had regard to any submission received, where applicable.